eniac/otti/README.md

-# Compiler from C to circuit representations
+# Compiler to circuit representations

-Currently, the compiler goes from C to:
+Currently we have frontends for:
+- C
+- circom

+We have backends for:
-- R1CS
+- R1CS (proofs via libsnark)
 - SMT

 # Install